 - Long-term investors tend to prefer Swiss currency ETFs.
 Short-term investors may instead consider the forex market.

-Swiss Currency as a Safe-Haven
+Swiss Currency as a Safe Haven

-As opposed to other safe-havens like gold, the Swiss currency is readily available on a large scale.
+Compared to other safe havens like gold, the Swiss currency is available on a large scale.
 It's also highly liquid.
 And, it's backed by the robust Swiss economy, which itself is seen as the world's leading banking center.
 Many institutional investors and governments are fond of using Swiss francs for this purpose; on the other hand, retail investors are often more focused on other assets.

 Investing in Swiss Currency with ETFs

-Those looking to invest in Swiss currency can do so the easiest with exchange-traded funds (ETFs) that trade on U.S. stock exchanges.
-The most popular Swiss currency ETF is the CurrencyShares Swiss Franc Trust (FXF).
+Those looking to invest in Swiss francs can do so easily with exchange-traded funds (ETFs) that trade on U.S. stock exchanges.
+The most popular ETF for Swiss francs is the Invesco CurrencyShares Swiss Franc Trust (FXF).